 Ethiopia: Recipes and Traditions from the Horn of Africa, written by Yohanis Gebreyesus, features an incredible variety of traditional and modern dishes from throughout Ethiopia.
 A few highlights include Traditional Injera, Chechebsa (Butter-Soaked Flatbread), Senig (Stuffed Hot Green Peppers), Teff Tagliatelle with Sprouted Fenugreek and Carrots, Siga Tibs (Fried Beef with Onions), Creamy Scalloped Potatoes with Smoked Milk, Kategna, and Spris (Layered Fruit Juice).
-I will also be sharing his recipe for Ayib (Homemade Fresh Cheese) following the review along with a GIVEAWAY of Ethiopia to one reader!
+I will also be sharing his recipe for Ayib (Homemade Fresh Cheese) following the review.

 Disclosure: I received this book from Interlink Publishing in exchange for my honest review.
 All comments and opinions are my own.
 This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.